-Do you understand your chances?
+Do you understand the probability of casino games?
 If you are going to play at a casino, you should make sure you know your chances and understand them perfectly.
 Why?
 Because probability is the engine that makes casinos work.
 Without probability, the gambling industry would not be possible.

 Chance is simply the probability that something will happen.
 Probability is part of our everyday life.
 When we decide to cross a busy street at a red light, there is a certain chance that we will be hit by a car, but in return, we have a chance to cross the street faster and gain some time to spare.